superkarolis/cryptocompare-node/README.md

 Install
 -------

-    npm install --save cryptocompare
+    npm install --save isomorphic-cryptocompare

 Usage
 -----

-**Note:** cryptocompare depends on [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) being defined globally.

-- If you are using this in electron, it should work without any configuration.
-- If you are using this in Node.js, you will need to use [`node-fetch`](https://www.npmjs.com/package/node-fetch).
-- The package works without an API key but the IP limits will slowly be reduced over time, to create an API key just go to https://www.cryptocompare.com/cryptopian/api-keys and make sure you give it the "Read All Price Streaming and Polling Endpoints" permission
+The package works without an API key but the IP limits will slowly be reduced over time, to create an API key just go to https://www.cryptocompare.com/cryptopian/api-keys and make sure you give it the "Read All Price Streaming and Polling Endpoints" permission

   **Example:**
   ```js